-I mentioned earlier that the Google algorithm is able to work out what the keyword intent is behind any given search query.
-It does this by studying the way searchers click around within the search results.
+I mentioned earlier that search engine algorithms are able to work out what the keyword intent is behind any given search query.
+They do this does this by studying the way searchers click around within the search results.

 If a searcher settles on a page for an extended period, it means the content on that page matches the searcher intent.
 But if the searcher immediately clicks back to the search results, it means the content didn’t match the user intent.

-But sometimes, the results on Page #1 of Google will reflect different user intents.
+But sometimes, the search results will reflect different user intents.
 Here’s an example.

 If the search results reflect more than one searcher intent, always go with the keyword intent indicated by the top-ranking pages.
-That’s the user intent that RankBrain has concluded most closely matches the search query.
+That’s the user intent that the search engine has concluded most closely matches the search query.